 it to an ECS instance.
 The data is decrypted when it is read.
 For more information

-about how to create an encrypted data disk, see Encrypt a data disk.
+how to encrypt a data disk, see Encrypt a data disk.

 - Data at rest that is stored on the encrypted disk.